-- Be of an area of at least 500m2; - Have the level checked regularly to ensure that water is available permanently; - Contain water obtained from natural sources, without additives; - Be located as close as is reasonably possible to potential roost sites.
+- Be of an area of at least 800m2; - > Have the level checked regularly to ensure that water is available permanently; - Contain water obtained from natural sources, without additives and meet the site specific water quality guidelines as outlined by Equatica (September 2011) and agreed with Council, - > Be located as close as is reasonably possible to potential roost sites.

-To provide a suitable water source for bats throughout the construction period, a staged plan will be carried out.
+To provide a suitable water source for bats throughout the construction period, a staged plan will be carried out as indicated in the staging plan for the concept plan application.
 This plan will involve the:

 - Construction of the temporary pond;

-- Drainage of the existing pit; and
+- > Drainage of the existing pit; and

-- Filling of the pit, and construction of the permanent pond within the southwwestern sector of the subject land.
+- Filling of the pit, and construction of the permanent pond within the southwestern sector of the subject land.

-The timeline for this work is likely to be determined at a later date, and will be dependent upon external factors, however each stage must be completed prior to the commencement of the following stage.
+The timeline for this work is likely to be determined at a later date, and will be dependent upon external factors.
+Each stage however, must be completed prior to the commencement of the following stage.